BeachCodersAcademy/CodeWave/notes/react-setup.md

 7. Make a src folder in the root direcotry with an index.js file inside

-8. In your index.js file have something render to index.html, i.e.
+8. In your index.js file have something render to index.html, i.e:

 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';

 ReactDOM.render(
   <h1>Hello World!</h1>,
   document.getElementById('app')